enricosada/paket-repotool-testing/README.md

 - support configuration of alias as metadata of the package, so pkg authors can do that
 - support native binaries, or .net with a target os/runtimes (for native dll)
 - support native binaries splitted in multiple packages (runtimes.json in nupkg?) to minimize donwload size at restore

+<a name="how-works-detailed"></a>
+## How works - more info

+idea is to have wrapper script in a fixed location to invoke a tool (but each tool can use a different runtime or be in different install location) the preferred runtime to use is not locked

+- paket install/restore the nupkg as usual (settings for nupkg like storage:none/groups/source/etc apply too)
+- paket after downloading the nupkg (on restore/install) will create some shell scripts to invoke these
+- the shell script, in `paket-files/bin` can be invoked as `paket-files/bin/mytool`:
+    - for win is `mytool.cmd` a normal batch script
+    - for osx/linux is `mytool` a normal shell script
+- the shell script will invoke:
+    - for .net fw console app: `mono mytool.exe` on osx/unix, directly `mytool.exe` on win
+    - for .net core console app: `dotnet mytool.dll`
+- doesnt matter where the packages are restored, if in `packages` dir or in `storage:none` (user nuget cache dir).
+- normally is enough `paket-files/bin/mytool` (with right dir separator) in both windows/unix, if run as shell command
+- adding `paket-files\bin` to `PATH`, the commands can be run as `mytool` directly (without `paket-files/bin` full path)
+- paket will create a helper script to help modify the `PATH` env var:
+  - for win: `paket-files\bin\add_to_PATH`
+  - for unix: `source paket-files/bin/add_to_PATH.sh`

+Just .NET Framework and .NET Core console app are supported (atm)

+- any `tools/*.exe` is considered a .NET Framework console app.
+    - see `FAKE` nupkg as example (useful for old tools)
+- any `tools/net{version}/*.exe` is considered a .NET Framework console app.
+    - see `RepoTool.Sample` nupkg as example
+- any `tools/netcoreapp{version}/{pkgName}.dll` is considered a .NET Core console app.
+    - see `myhello` nupkg as example
+    - the console app must be an FDD, so require .net core runtime installed
+- any `tools/netcoreapp{version}/{name}.dll` with a `{name}.deps.json` is considered a .NET Core console app.
+    - see `RepoTool.Sample` nupkg as example (pkg name is `RepoTool.Sample` but exe is `hello`)
+    - the console app must be an FDD, so require .net core runtime installed

+paket after `install` or `restore` will create some shell script in `paket-files\bin` to invoke these tools